AsiaKorushkina/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

-- 0 — Throwing an exception is disabled.
-In this case, `pointInPolygon` will accept invalid polygons and return possibly incorrect results for them.
+- 0 — Throwing an exception is disabled. `pointInPolygon` accepts invalid polygons and returns possibly incorrect results for them.
 - 1 — Throwing an exception is enabled.

 Default value: 1.